 So you've decided to add a new member to your fur family, congratulations!
 Bringing home a new puppy is an exciting time and there is lots of fun in store.
-Whether you're a first time puppy parent or adding to an existing menagerie there is plenty to consider and it can be overwhelming at times.
+Whether you're a first time puppy parent or adding to an existing fur family there is plenty to consider.

 If your feeling overwhelmed with your new puppy, or you don't know where to start - take a read through our full guide.
 We've put together this comprehensive new puppy owner checklist to help you give your little one the best possible start in life.

-And don't forget, we offer a free Ask a Vet service if you want some extra puppy care advice!
+And don't forget, we offer a free Vet Pet Plan service if you want some paw-sonalised product recommendations and extra puppy care advice!

 Are you ready for a puppy?